danieljf24/cbvr/README.md

-# Feature Re-Learning with Data Augmentation for Content-based Video Recommendation
+# Feature Re-Learning with Data Augmentation for Video Relevance Prediction

-We release source code of our winning entry for the [Hulu Content-based Video Relevance Prediction Challenge](https://github.com/cbvrp-acmmm-2018/cbvrp-acmmm-2018) at the ACM Multimedia 2018 conference.
-The solution is mainly a feature re-learning model enhanced by data augmentation that works for both frame-level and video-level features.
+The release source code of our TKDE paper [Feature Re-Learning with Data Augmentation for Content-based Video Recommendation](https://dl.acm.org/doi/abs/10.1145/3240508.3266441).
+We proposed a feature re-learning model enhanced by data augmentation that works for both frame-level and video-level features and negative-enhanced triplet ranking loss.
+It is also our winning entry for the [Hulu Content-based Video Relevance Prediction Challenge](https://github.com/cbvrp-acmmm-2018/cbvrp-acmmm-2018) at the ACM Multimedia 2018 conference.

 ## Requirements